All you need to know about Egress Windows in Canada

 - The window should provide at least 5 percent Light to the entire room

 However, these building codes are not the same for all provinces.
 It is important for you to conduct your research or contact Window Mart to find out the building codes that apply to your area of residence.
 These regulations may vary even within the same province.
 Generally, the vertical slider, horizontal slider and casement windows are acceptable as egress windows.

-Like earlier mentioned, these requirements vary in provinces and cities.
+Like earlier mentioned, egress window sizes vary in provinces and cities.
 It is advisable that you visit your city offices for first hand information.
 Let’s have a look at the Alberta Building Code (ABC 2014) criteria that all egress windows must satisfy:

 - Unobstructed opening of not less than 0.35 m2 in area with no dimension less than 380 mm (this window should maintain the required opening during an emergency without the need for additional support)

 - All dimensions should be over 15 inches (380 mm)

 - If a window well is required, it must be out from the window at least 760 mm (about 30″) to provide easy exit